strowger/hm/README.md

 Python script from the 'pycarwings2' project which does the hard work of interacting with Nissan. using the leaf.py script from pycarwings2.

 leaf.pl
-Runs the above python script, parses the output, logs and writes to RRDs.
+Queries the Nissan Carwings (aka NissanConnect) API to gather data from a Nissan Leaf electric vehicle using the leaf.py script (above) from pycarwings2, and logs to logfiles and RRDs.

 leafspy.pl
 Checks a dropbox location on local disk for newly-arrived leafspy data files and sends any new ones for processing.